Chamber and Committees Team

 The office assists Members in tabling Parliamentary Questions (PQs) and Early Day Motions (EDMs).
 The Office also co-ordinates clerk support in the Chamber and Westminster Hall, and produces the House's Order Paper and associated business papers for each day's sitting.
 It provides the secretariat for the Backbench Business Committee.

 The office supplies parliamentary and government documents (including EU documents) to Members and others.
-Within the Vote Office, the Procedural Publishing Unit provides pre-publication, printing and publishing services for procedural and other offices.
+Within the Vote Office, the Procedural Publishing Unit provides pre-publication and publishing services for procedural and other offices.

 Ways and Means Office